radeklat/issue-watcher/README.md

 and the test will report it in the failing test:

     This test does not have any number of releases set.
 Current number of releases is '25'.

+### I know the version of a release that will contain the fix

+Sometimes the maintainer will mention which release will include the fix.
+Let's assume the release will be `2.0.0`.
+To get notified about it, use:

+    def test_safety_fix_has_not_been_released(self):
+        AssertGitHubIssue("pyupio/safety").fixed_in("2.0.0")

 ## Fix is released